Our leadership team

 Andrea holds a PhD and a Masters degree from Lincoln University, where she lectured for some years in tourism geography.
 She emigrated to New Zealand from Germany in 1990, so she also holds a number of German qualifications in the area of business management and administration, and she worked in the private sector in Germany.

-Zoe was appointed Deputy Secretary of the Business Enablement and Support group on 16 February 2015.
+Zoe was appointed Deputy Secretary of the Business Enablement and Support group in 2015.

 Prior to working for the Ministry, Zoe was seconded from the Ministry of Social Development to work as Director of the Ministerial Inquiry into Novopay.
-She was appointed to the Ministry’s Leadership Team as the Director of the Secretary’s Office on 1 June 2014.
+She was appointed to the Ministry’s Leadership Team as the Director of the Secretary’s Office in 2014.

-Prior to this Zoe has held a range of senior roles in the Ministry of Social Development, including General Manager – Care and Protection Support in the Child, Youth and Family Service and General Manager Strategy and Service Development in Work and Income.
+Zoe has held a range of senior roles in the Ministry of Social Development, including General Manager Care and Protection Support in the Child, Youth and Family Service and General Manager Strategy and Service Development in Work and Income.

 Zoe has a Bachelor of Laws from Auckland University.

-Dr Daryn Bean is our newly appointed Deputy Secretary – Māori Education.
-He is joining us from NZQA where he has been the Deputy Chief Executive Māori since 2009 and recently appointed as Deputy Chief Executive Strategic and Corporate.
+Dr Daryn Bean is the Deputy Secretary Māori Education.
+Daryn joined us from NZQA, where he has been the Deputy Chief Executive Māori since 2009 and before joining the Ministry as Deputy Chief Executive Strategic and Corporate.

 Daryn has demonstrated a lifelong commitment to Māori leadership, development and education.